Prediction Markets

 The introduction of sports has undoubtedly contributed to the massive spike in popularity for prediction markets.
 However, there are other reasons that those who are into forecasting have been perking up and taking notice, including:

-• Market variety: Beyond sports, you can explore other markets.
+• Market variety: Beyond sports, you can explore other markets as well.
 You can explore different interests, learn about new ones, and see what’s hot and trending by being involved with prediction markets.

 • Peer-to-peer: Instead of betting against the house, which has a built-in edge and tends to do pretty well, you’re trading with other market participants, and can even get a sense of what they’re thinking by watching price moves and open interest.

 • Trading flexibility: You can choose “yes” or “no” on an outcome and have the flexibility to enter and exit positions before the contract settles.
-This allows you to lock in profits and limit losses based on how the market evolves.
+This allows you to lock in profits and limit losses as the market evolves.

 • Transparency: Pricing is clearly laid out and reflects the collective probability of an event's likelihood.
-There are no complex calculations to figure out the vig, as trading fees are calculated based on the price and number of contracts.
+There are no complex calculations to determine the vig, as trading fees are based on the price and the number of contracts.

 • Trending topics: If you like to be in the know, prediction markets are a great place to check out.
-When a topic is capturing the attention of the masses, there’s often a contract available for trading on what will happen.
+When a topic captures the attention of the masses, there’s often a contract available to trade on what will happen.

 • Collective knowledge: The “wisdom of the crowd” is one of the biggest draws.
 While probabilities and likelihood do not guarantee what will happen, prediction markets have a solid track record compared to traditional polls and pundits.